Another charitable win

 Trebles at either end

-1971 - We were on the receiving end at St. James' Park as Malcolm MacDonald bagged a treble for Newcastle United who beat us 3-2, with Emlyn Hughes and future Magpie Kevin Keegan striking our goals.
+1971 - We were on the receiving end at St. James' Park as Malcolm MacDonald bagged a treble for Newcastle United who beat us 3-2, the first of his seven goals past us, with Emlyn Hughes and future Magpie Kevin Keegan striking our goals.

 1987 - Mike Marsh signed on at Anfield, joining on a free transfer from Kirkby Town.
 He netted six times in 101 first-team games for the reds, before moving to West Ham United in September 1993 as part of the deal that brought Julian Dicks to Anfield.
 He is now a First Team Coach back at Anfield.